ys2542/NLP-Natural-Language-Inference/README.md

 # NLP_Assignment_2
+Yulin Shen ys2542@nyu.edu
-The code is referenced by lab4
+The code is referenced by lab4.